-Bronx Pedestrian Accident Lawyer
+Bronx Pedestrian Accident Attorney

 As a pedestrian, you want to feel safe on the streets.
 You probably take care to follow traffic laws, only crossing in safe locations and waiting for a clear signal before moving forward.
 Unfortunately, when a driver near you fails to take the same precautions, it can cause catastrophic injuries and accidents.